 Van Slyke agrees that trusted partners are important.
-He also adds that one of the changes you’ll need to make is to talk about your audience and their demographics.
+He also adds that one of the changes media leaders will need to make is to talk about their audience and the audience's demographics.
 When selling print, it was all about the section: Do you want to be in the local section or the variety section?
 Now, that doesn’t matter.
 You have to get your reps to recognize that we’re talking about audiences and specific demographics now.

 The most important part in getting started in digital transformation though?
 Just getting started.